chughes757/FederalZeroTrust/README.md

 ## Thanks

-Special thanks goes out to all the compliance innovators that made this compilation of resources possible.
-From GSA/18F, Cloud.gov, Kessel Run, Platform One, Army Software Factory/Enterprise Cloud Management Agency (ECMA),CMS batCAVE and Rapid ATO, and the countless other innovative Federal programs and teams who are constantly working to make a better Government, Military and Nation for U.S. citizens.
+Special thanks goes out to all of the Zero Trust pioneers who have contributed to this modernized approach to cybersecurity over the years.
+From the concept in a whitepaper, vendor specific implementations and pursuits all the way to those who have played a role it now being a published Federal strategy and implementation goal.